Get

 Food and Home Life

-Regardless of whether your cat takes medications, your vet may also recommend a diet change for your cat, often to a lower-protein and lower-fat food.
-This specialized diet will reduce gastric secretions and help strengthen the sphincter between the stomach and the esophagus.
+Regardless of whether your cat takes medications, a vet may also recommend a diet change for your cat, often to lower-fat food.
+Additionally, they may recommend feeding smaller and more frequent meals of wet food for sensitive stomachs.
+Another option would be commercially available fresh cat food which is less processed and easily digestible.
+This kind of diet will reduce gastric secretions and help strengthen the sphincter between the stomach and the esophagus.
+It is also recommended to feed your cat food on elevated bowls and ensure your cat remains upright for at least 20-30 minutes after a meal while reducing their activity during this time.

-Depending on your veterinarian’s opinion, you can feed your cat some snacks as long as they meet the criteria, but be sparing.
+A stress-free environment can also help contribute to their condition.
+Depending on the veterinarian’s opinion, you can feed your cat some snacks as long as they meet the criteria, but be sparing.
 Any new and extra food can cause your cat discomfort.
+Ask the vet if they can recommend probiotic supplements to help balance your cat’s stomach acidity and improve their digestion.

 How Do I Feed a Cat With Acid Reflux?